grahamcarman/docs/astro/ci-cd-templates/aws-codebuild.md

 Use the following CI/CD templates to automate deploying Apache Airflow DAGs from a Git repository to Astro with [AWS CodeBuild](https://aws.amazon.com/codebuild/).

-The templates for AWS CodeBuild use the [image-only deploy](template-overview.md#template-types) process.
+The templates for AWS CodeBuild use [image deploy](template-overview.md#template-types) templates.
 If you have one Deployment and one environment on Astro, use the _single branch implementation_.
 If you have multiple Deployments that support development and production environments, use the _multiple branch implementation_.

-If you use the [DAG-only deploy feature](astro/deploy-code#deploy-dags-only) on Astro and are interested in a DAG-based CI/CD template, see [Template overview](template-overview.md) to configure your own.
+If you use the [DAG-only deploy feature](astro/deploy-code#deploy-dags-only) on Astro and are interested in a DAG deploy CI/CD template, see [Template overview](template-overview.md) to configure your own.
 To learn more about CI/CD on Astro, see [Choose a CI/CD strategy](set-up-ci-cd.md).

 ## Prerequisites